Drug Addiction Vs. Drug Abuse

 How is Substance Abuse Different from Drug Addiction?

-Alcohol is the most abused drug and has been called the "dirtiest" because it affects so many portions of the brain, unlike other drugs.
+Alcohol is the most abused addictive substance.
+In part because it affects so many portions of the brain, unlike other drugs.
 Alcohol is typically used as a "pick me up", and interestingly is actually a depressant.
-Because of its "dirty" reputation, the abuse of alcohol is one requiring frequent detox.
+Because of its "dirty" reputation, alcoholism frequently requires detox and professional alcohol treatment.

 Alcoholism has been recognized as a disease since 1956 by the American Medical Association.
-Similarly, the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders classifies chronic drug abuse and addition as a disease.
-The early detection of drug abuse, the precursor to drug addiction, should be the first step in reducing this dreaded disease.
+Similarly, the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders classifies chronic drug abuse as a disorder / disease.
+The early detection of drug abuse, the precursor to addiction, should be the first step in reducing this dreaded disease.